5 Productivity Tips for Efficient Data Cleansing

 This blog post is the second in the series and deals with data cleaning (aka data cleansing or data scrubbing).

-Here I will give you 5 great data cleaning techniques, show you how to improve data quality and help you build a data cleansing strategy that is simple, easy to follow and really works.
+Here I'm going to give you 5 great data cleaning techniques, show you how to improve data quality and help you build a simple data cleansing strategy that is quick, easy to follow and really works.

 The brief video below will give you quick overview of this blog post, so you know what's coming.